alexander-jiang/halite3_bot/journal.md

     - alternatively, a way to reassign targets if the new target is **both close and has much more halite than the current target** (need to be careful to avoid thrashing between equivalent targets, as the board is symmetrical)
+  - ~~in early game, assigning targets to closest ship in decreasing halite amount chooses targets for ships that are far away~~
+    - weighting by distance helps
-  - in early game, assigning targets to closest ship in decreasing halite amount chooses targets for ships that are far away (maybe should weight distance based on halite density in the board, which could also help determine ship spawning decisions)
+    - (maybe should weight distance based on halite density in the board, which could also help determine ship spawning decisions)
 - Tactical Optimizations:
   - ~~Recall all ships at end of round (colliding ships on your own shipyard deposits the halite)~~
     - ~~need to bugfix this: sometimes ships get left over when they don't have enough halite to move